FACTBOX-Schedule of U.S. SPR oil deliveries

+* Softbank near first closing of $100 billion tech fund - Bloomberg, citing sources

-WASHINGTON, Aug 11 Following is the U.S. Energy Department's latest update on deliveries from the Strategic Petroleum Reserve.
+WASHINGTON, Aug 4 Following is the U.S. Energy Department's latest update on the companies that have received the oil they bought from the Strategic Petroleum Reserve.

-The U.S. Energy Department said on Thursday that 14.19 million barrels of the total 30.64 million barrels had been delivered as of Aug.
-10.
+The U.S. Energy Department said on Thursday that 9.69 million barrels out of the total of 30.64 million barrels had been delivered as of Aug.
+3.

 SPR Oil Deliveries Scheduled Week Big Hill West Hackberry Bryan Mound Deliveries to Date